slatedocs/slate/source/includes/_data-source.md

 The Geezeo platform will harvest users data based on a predefined schedule.

 Geezeo also provides a file transfer using the same XML spec.
-File transfers are often used in larger implementions for bulk data.
+File transfers are often used in larger implementations for bulk data.

 ## Customer User data format